+Text

-Text Brown, LeMay, Bursten, Chemistry: The Central Science, 14th ed. (required).
+Brown, LeMay, Bursten, Chemistry: The Central Science, 14th ed. (required - available through your Inclusive Access to Mastering Chemistry).

-The textbook is a useful reference and study guide, but is only a tool.
+The textbook is a useful reference and study guide but is only a tool.
 Lectures will not be strictly based on the textbook and the presentation of the material in lecture will deviate from the book's outline.